chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    DataRobot is building next generation predictive analytics software to make data scientists more productive, and jax-sklearn is an integral part of our system.
-The variety of machine learning techniques in combination with the solid implementations that jax-sklearn offers makes it a one-stop-shopping library for machine learning in Python.
+    DataRobot is building next generation predictive analytics software to make data scientists more productive, and secret-learn is an integral part of our system.
+The variety of machine learning techniques in combination with the solid implementations that secret-learn offers makes it a one-stop-shopping library for machine learning in Python.
 Moreover, its consistent API, well-tested code and permissive licensing allow us to use it in a production environment.
 Scikit-learn has literally saved us years of work we would have had to do ourselves to bring our product to market.